-PROTEUS studies main strategies devised by Western philosophy in representing time in cosmology.
+Proteus studies main strategies devised by Western philosophy in representing time in cosmology.
 It aims at modifying current metaphysics and its relationship with cosmology in the light of recent scientific debates in quantum gravity and quantum cosmology, thereby boosting a new research field in history and philosophy of cosmology.

-Dr Silvia De Bianchi
+Prof. Silvia De Bianchi